 In what has become nearly an annual event, the possibility of a partial government shutdown is looming at the end of the month.
 What does this mean for federal employees’ pay and benefits?

 How Are Federal Employees Paid in the Event of a Government Shutdown?

-Federal employees may be furloughed during a shutdown, but thanks to a 2019 law, they are guaranteed to receive back pay for the time that they are furloughed.
+Federal employees may be furloughed during a government shutdown, but thanks to a 2019 law, they are guaranteed to receive back pay for the time that they are furloughed.

 The Government Employee Fair Treatment Act of 2019 (S. 24) requires federal employees who are furloughed or required to work during a lapse in appropriations resulting from a government shutdown to be compensated for the period of the lapse.
 Federal employees must be compensated on the earliest date possible after the shutdown ends.

 This means that federal employees who are considered non-essential will still be furloughed during a shutdown and may potentially go without paychecks while their agencies are closed, so having an emergency fund would be wise from a financial planning standpoint to be prepared in case this happens, but the good news is that they will receive full back pay once the shutdown ends.